BTunnicliff/Portfolio-projects/cyclistic_case_study/README.md

 # Cyclistic Case Study

+### tl;dr
+* Case study for a fictional bike-share company wanting to find ways to convert casual users into subscribers/members.
+* I used R to collect, clean and analyse the data.
+* Notable findings included casual riders using the service more on weekends, and a significant increase in usage during the Summer months.
+* Reccomended actions included possibly discounting membership fees during Summer months, as well as placing advertisements at stations that casual riders use frequently.

 This case study has been completed as my capstone project for the Google data analytics certificate.

 In this project I have analysed data and presented insights for Cyclistic, a fictional bike share company based in Chicago, Illinois.